raspberrypi/style-guide/style-guide.md

 Avoid gendered job titles; there is usually an alternative.
 So *firefighter* instead of *fireman*; *flight attendant* instead of *stewardess.*

 Avoid *man, mankind, manmade, manpower* etc. There are plenty of alternatives.

+## Text in images

+If presenting a screenshot of the Terminal, or any other interfaces which don't provide scalable fonts, use a white background and black text for readability.
+Dark mode doesn't work well in printed media.

 ## Spelling